 Contact: Kat Bair | firstname.lastname@example.org | 817-339-5070

-Confirmation lasts roughly 4.5 months — beginning the Sunday after Labor Day and ending with the Confirmation service in January.
+Confirmation lasts roughly 4.5 months — beginning the Sunday after Labor Day (September 8) and ending with the Confirmation service on January 26.

-Once your child is confirmed and officially becomes a member of FUMCFW Youth Ministries, they are also welcome to join Cornerstone Youth Choir.
-They can also go on the Youth Choir Tour the summer after sixth grade if they wish, though they can choose to be in choir without going on choir tour.
+Once your child is confirmed and officially becomes a member of FUMCFW Youth Ministries, they are also welcome to join the Cornerstone Youth Choir.
+They can go on the Youth Choir Tour the summer after 6th grade if they wish, though they can choose to be in choir without going on Choir Tour.

-Confirmation is about becoming a fully devoted disciple of Jesus — and a committed member of the local church.
+Confirmation is about becoming a fully devoted disciple of Jesus Christ and a committed member of the local church.

 We don’t ever want you to think that the expectations mean we won’t have a blast this year!
 PLAY is so important for all of us and we plan to make it happen!
 Confirmation is a time to learn a lot.
 But we’ll be learning and growing in an environment where students and adults can be themselves, relax, and enjoy the journey.

 August 18 | Youth Sunday (Sanctuary Service) — Confirmands Invited to Join

 September 8 | First Day of Class

 October 6 | Field Trip to St. Luke’s Dallas

 October 12 – 13 | Fall Retreat at Lyle Lodge